henni0208/Anycubic-i3-Prusa-Clone-Marlin-Configuration/README.md

 To use this configuration:
 1. Download the Marlin directory.
-2. Open the `Marlin.ino` file in the `Marlin-1.1.x/Marlin/` directory.
+2. Open the `Marlin.ino` file in the `Marlin-1.1.x/Marlin/` directory with the Arduino IDE.
 3. Replace the `Configuration.h` and `Configuration_adv.h` files.
 4. Customize the settings if needed.
+(As Board you can Select Arduino Mega or Mega 2560 if you have the Trigorilla board)
-5. Compile and upload the firmware to your Anycubic i3 Prusa clone using the Arduino IDE or PlatformIO.
+5. Compile and upload the firmware to your Anycubic i3 Prusa clone using the Arduino IDE.

 ## License